 One Experience as a Consulting Expert

-Once, I was retained by a defense attorney that assists capital defendants.
+I was retained by a defense attorney who assists capital defendants.
 The attorney requested I perform a psychiatric evaluation to determine the current mental state of his client.
 He also asked me to inquire why his client would not accept a plea bargain and if there was any psychiatric reason for this.
 The attorney reported my input made a significant difference to his understanding of his client and the direction of the case.

 A Forensic Psychiatrist brings invaluable experience and understanding to a case that cannot be obtained any other way.
 The earlier you engage a consulting-expert, the greater the lead-time to develop your client’s case and offer the most effective representation.
 Attorneys who retain the resources of a consulting-expert will find they have a leg-up over the other side.